vi/dnscache/README.md

 * If data is stale, it first replies with TTL 0, then re-checks in upstream
 * The used LevelDB implementation is not recommended for serious use yet.
 * The same socket used both for client and for upstream communication.
 Can't listen only on 127.0.0.1, but rely on 8.8.8.8.
+* There are no timeouts or timekeeping.
+Unreplied requests may stay in memory indefinitely.

 ---